-How to Paint an Axe Head – Tricks For The Best Results
+How to Paint an Axe Head: Tips For The Best Results

-It’s not hard to paint an axe head – and yes you can just spray paint it as-is.
+It’s not hard to paint an axe head – and yes you can just spray paint an axe as-is.
 But there are a few additional steps you can take to get the most durable finish.

 What you will need: